bm371613/slice-aggregator/docs/complexity.rst

 |Memory                     |O(n log v)       |
 +---------------------------+-----------------+

+Assumptions:
-assuming values and indices are constant-size and basic arithmetic operations on them are constant-time.
+ - values and indices are constant-size and basic arithmetic operations on them are constant-time
+ - set item and get item on a ``dict`` are constant-time (which is true on average)